 So, Jesus had both requirements for submission: love and yielding to another’s will.

-Husbands are to love their wives as Jesus loved the church and the people of Israel.
+Husbands are told to love their wives as Jesus loved the church and the people of Israel.
 He EARNED their devotion.
 Husbands should earn our yielding to their leadership.

-Husbands can seek FIRST to heal, help, comfort, protect, and be an example by submitting to the will of God for their own lives….this will EARN the respect and submissiveness of their spouse.
+Husbands can seek FIRST to heal, help, comfort, protect, and be an example of submitting to the will of God for their own lives….this will EARN the respect and submissiveness of their spouse.
 They can serve and care for their wife showing them by example how they would like to be loved and honored.
 Jesus did not come to earth and say HERE I AM, BELIEVE IN ME, DO WHAT I SAY, OR ELSE!!
 He showed everyone all the benefits of having Him on their side by loving and caring for others then gave them the choice of following Him.

 Jesus also showed us that it didn’t matter what He wanted for his own day to day, but allowed the Father to guide Him through every hour.
 He was in complete submission to God’s purpose for Him.

-So, if we as women struggle to submit to our spouse, we are encouraged to do so anyway, ** as unto the Lord. ** Just like Jesus did with the Father.
+How can I submit to my husband as he learns to be a leader of our home?
+If we, as women struggle to submit to our spouse, we are encouraged to do so anyway, ** as unto the Lord. ** Just like Jesus did with the Father.
 When we yield to our husbands leadership, we are yielding to the higher task of yielding to the Lord’s will for us.

 Throughout our 42 years of marriage, I have struggled to live my role in the submission story.
-But I can say that as the years have passed, and I have continued to grow in my understanding of Christ-likeness, and I see my husband also growing and accepting me unconditionally and never forsaking me even on my nastiest of days, that it is easier and easier to accept his leadership in our home.
+But I can say that as the years have passed, and I have continued to grow in my understanding of Christ-likeness, and I see my husband also growing and accepting me unconditionally and never forsaking me even on my nastiest of days, this makes it is easier and easier to accept his leadership in our home.
 He is more like Christ every year.